Muzzle (song)

 "Muzzle" is a song by American alternative rock band the Smashing Pumpkins from their third album, Mellon Collie and the Infinite Sadness.
 It was one of the last songs written by Billy Corgan for Mellon Collie, with the song's lyrics referring to what Corgan thought the public's perception was of him at the time.
 It was rumored to be the Smashing Pumpkins’ fifth and final single from this album, as is evidenced by the fact that a promotional single for the song was issued to radio stations worldwide.
 However, the song "Thirty-Three" was released as the fifth and final single instead.

 There was a rumor that a music video was filmed for "Muzzle" with drummer Jimmy Chamberlin, but was never released.
 Billy Corgan has, however, denied this.
 The band went on to perform "Muzzle" for their next television appearance on Late Night with Conan O'Brien with replacement drummer, Matt Walker.

+During a live performance of "Muzzle" at Taste of Joliet, Corgan noted that the song is "about a Joliet girl."